-If you have your heart set on a senior software engineer with a good level of experience and a great resume, you could easily be looking at a six-figure salary to attract these types of candidates.
+If you have your heart set on a senior software programmer with a good level of experience and a great resume, you could easily be looking at a six-figure salary to attract these types of candidates.

 If you can’t afford an absolute top-end salary, don’t panic.
 Whilst to attract top talent, you should definitely be aiming for at least the top half of the salary scale, ask yourself:

 Besides salary, what else can our organization offer to attract good candidates?